TheStarryByte/hello-world/README.md

-okay so im learning sat algebra aside now i will be watching videos from two chanels and do khan academy for now leaening more about data analysis and learning more sat i think its easy  and it will be easy i just need to focus
+okay so im learning sat algebra aside now i will be watching videos from two chanels and do khan academy for now leaening more about data analysis and learning more sat i think its easy  and it will be easy i just need to focus i worked in t hree codes today and thats good and new im still learning french i found this new sonf and its beatiful im also watching sat vid and theyre so far easy